 Blowing Rock in North Carolina is a tiny but adorable town that has a lot to offer.
-Some of the best things to do in Blowing Rock during your mountain escape are to explore the legend of the Blowing Rock, hike Cone Park and make excursions on the Blue Ridge Parkway.
+The best things to do in Blowing Rock include to explore the legend of the Blowing Rock, hike Cone Park and of course to drive the renowned Blue Ridge Parkway.
 Blowing Rock with its peaceful mountain setting has all you need for a great time.

 This travel site can exist thanks to compensation from advertising and affiliate links.
 Find out more here.